Overview

 In the early twentieth century, few Americans knew how to swim, and swimming as a competitive sport was almost unheard of.
 That is, until Charles Daniels took to the water.

-Unlike Amazon and other retailers who may also offer The Watermen (The Birth of American Swimming and One Young Man's Fight to Capture Olympic Gold) - 9780593357064 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Watermen (The Birth of American Swimming and One Young Man's Fight to Capture Olympic Gold) - 9780593357064, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.